 To monitor the athletes’ progress through the Ignite program, two streams of testing have been developed.
 First, to measure improvements in technical proficiency, the Ignite Athlete Development Program Core Movement Evaluation (CME) was developed.
 Second, a battery of physiological tests has been designed to monitor physiological changes within each athlete.

 The CME is a technical evaluation of the quality of movement and not a strength testing protocol.
 Movement evaluation is as follows:

 - Inverted Row

-- Complex Lift Sequence (Barbell Deadlift → Hang Clean→ Front Squat→ Push Jerk)
+- Introduction to Complex Lift Sequence (Barbell Deadlift → Hang Clean→ Front Squat→ Push Jerk)

 The physiological tests are designed to monitor the general strength/neurological adaptations the athletes make while participating in the program.
 The physiological test battery are conducted throughout the session.